JSNab 17

 JSNab 17 or the epitaph of Raqosh is a funerary inscription from Mada'in Salih, Saudi Arabia.
 It is dated to 267 AD and written in a mix of Nabataean Aramaic and Arabic.
 Besides the language, it is notable for the use of the possibly monotheistic epithet mry ʕlmʔ 'the Lord of the World'.
 The Nabataean inscription is accompanied by a shorter one in Thamudic D.

 Text and translation

-The inscription is read by Cantineau as follows:
+The inscription can be read as follows: